-- A cross-departmental group was convened to develop top priority strategies and actions for City operations to reduce the waste stream. (see Draft Plan, Appendix G) - Collected outdated or unusable City uniforms, including those from Police Services, Utilities, and Poudre Fire Authority, to be recycled through Red Star. - Developed solid waste generation and diversion rates by department. - Educational materials and/or signs were posted on or around the recycling receptacles to serve as a point of reference for employees.
+- A cross-departmental group was convened to develop top priority strategies and actions for City operations to reduce the waste stream. - Collected outdated or unusable City uniforms, including those from Police Services, Utilities, and Poudre Fire Authority, to be recycled through Red Star. - Developed solid waste generation and diversion rates by department. - Educational materials and/or signs were posted on or around the recycling receptacles to serve as a point of reference for employees.

-Goal #4

-Solid Waste
+Goal #4 Solid Waste Reduction

-Reduction